-Psalm 96:11-13 - Let the heavens rejoice, and let the earth be glad; let the sea roar, and all its fullness; 12 Let the field be joyful, and all that is in it.
+Psalm 96:11-13 Let the heavens rejoice, and let the earth be glad; let the sea roar, and all its fullness; let the field be joyful, and all that is in it.
 Then all the trees of the woods will rejoice before the LORD.
-13 For He is coming, for He is coming to judge the earth.
+For He is coming, for He is coming to judge the earth.
 He shall judge the world with righteousness, and the peoples with His truth.

 A perfect judge can only judge with righteousness and truth.
 That is why we see so many poor judgments in this world.
 There is not a righteous judge on earth.
-What are we told in Matthew 7... "judge not that you be not judge."
+What are we told in Matthew 7, "Judge not that you be not judged."
 For whatever judgment you make you will be judged using that judgment.
 So we have to be very careful ourselves, at this point, how much we are judging others.

 God is also a patient and merciful judge.
 God's judgments are depicted as springing from His judicial wrath.
 Some of the vivid images used to describe the intensity of God's wrath have left people in the world with the false impression that the judgment of God is an uncontrolled emotional outburst.
 And it is one of the reasons they refuse to read the Old Testament, because they see the righteous judgment of God time and time again and they are fearful of it.

-John 12:47-48 -"And if anyone hears My words and does not believe, I do not judge him; for I did not come to judge the world but to save the world.
-48 "He who rejects Me, and does not receive My words, has that which judges him— the word that I have spoken will judge him in the last day.
+John 12:47-48 "And if anyone hears My words and does not believe, I do not judge him; for I did not come to judge the world but to save the world.
+"He who rejects Me, and does not receive My words, has that which judges him—the word that I have spoken will judge him in the last day."

 When God acts against evil, there is a timeliness and proportionality to His judgment.
 Turn over with me to Romans 2.
 I want to stick as closely to the Scriptures as I can because you are always safe when you hide behind the Scriptures and there is also more power coming from the Scriptures than my notes.

-Romans 2, Paul depicted God as patiently forbearing with humankind while they continue to degenerate despite his constant pleas and warnings.
+Paul depicts God as patiently forbearing with humankind while they continue to degenerate despite his constant pleas and warnings.

 When God made his covenant promise to Abraham regarding Canaan, he forewarned Abraham that the land would not be given to his descendants for four hundred years.
 So Abraham was required to have patience.
 This is also an indication of God's patience.
-He plans way ahead, knowing what His plan is, and He patiently waits for the right time—as He patiently waits for each one of us to come to our time to be called and taken into His kingdom.
-God stated a reason for this delay: Genesis 15:16 informs us that the reason is that "the sin of the Amorites has not yet reached its full measure."
+He plans way ahead, knowing what His plan is, and He patiently waits for the right time—as He patiently waits for each one of us to come to our time to be called and taken into His Kingdom.
+God stated a reason for this delay: Genesis 15:16 informs us that the reason is that "the inquity of the Amorites is not yet complete."
 That was the reason given to Abraham at that time.

 The exile provides another picture of God's forbearance.
 Israel's expulsion from the land with its attendant horrors was simply the forewarned consequence of covenant disobedience.

-God is not just a person or individual who just looses his cool, his temper.
+God is not just a person or individual who just loses His cool, His temper.
 Everything is calculated.
 He knows exactly what He wants to do when.
 God is patient in that He does nothing without first having planned it in advance.

 Turn with me to II Chronicles 36.
 Judgment was delayed over and over again until, as the chronicler puts it, "there was no remedy."